-4 Services Summary
+4 Services summary

-The Lightstream mSOC[TM] cloud-delivered solution enables the outsourcing of all operational end-to-end cybersecurity management, including detection, remediation, prevention, and compliance.
-The Lightstream Security Operations Center becomes the customer's 24x7 SOC, strengthening security operations with the addition of 24x7 threat monitoring and automated response skills and resources.
+The Lightstream mSOC[TM] cloud-delivered solution enables the outsourcing of all operational end-to-end cybersecurity management including prevention, detection, response, and recovery/remediation as well as some aspects of compliance.
+The Lightstream Security Operations Center becomes the customer's 24x7 SOC, strengthening our customer's cyber security operations by adding automated prevention, continuous threat monitoring, and orchestrated response all from our expert analysts.

-4.1 The Lightstream mSOCTM solution
+4.1 The Lightstream mSOC[TM] solution